Premier League xG Notebook - Gameweek 5 Recap

 Max is a sport statistician with a strong passion for analytics within football, specialising in predicting match outcomes and key performance metrics, including shots on target and fouls.
 He also creates insightful visualisations to communicate the statistics clearly and effectively.

-With the third round of Premier League games completed and the transfer window closed, we can get a clearer picture of how each team might shape up this season.
-Looking at both team and player xG, we can see who has been underperforming or overperforming in front of goal in the latest matches, as well as the wider trends emerging across the campaign.
+This article will look at both xG from teams and players, to see who has been under, or overperforming in front of goal in the latest matches, as well as the broader trends emerging across the campaign.
 This should help to see what is likely to happen in the round of games.

 As a reminder, xG (expected goals) measures the quality of a shooting chance by quantifying the likelihood of it resulting in a goal, with 1 representing a 100% chance and 0 meaning no chance at all.